 What does being an artist mean to you?

 Being an artist is experiencing inner peace, joy, and contentment through creativity and self-expression.

 What are your aspirations and goals?

-As an artist, I hope to consistently produce and exhibit new works.
-Personally, I aim to be inwardly focused and simply be myself - warts and all - through the ebb and flow of life experiences.
+As an artist, I hope to produce and exhibit new works consistently.
+I aim to be inwardly focused and be myself - warts and all - through the ebb and flow of life experiences.